 Sell Your Diamond & Move On:

 Hopefully, having that cash in your pocket will make your life easier.
 Circling back to my earlier recommendation to express gratitude, try to be grateful for all the things that money will enable you to do.
-Because expressing gratitude is the key to getting back on your feet in my experience.
+Expressing gratitude is the key to getting back on your feet, in my experience.

 In the first place, you've got nothing to lose, so reach out and get in touch with them.
 Try to provide them with as much detail as possible because that will enable you to sell your diamond faster.

 In that case, it helps to have the diamond grading report number for your diamond so that they can look it up.
 They'll provide you with an estimate of what they are willing to pay, subject to an inspection, of course.
 They'll even help you ship the item to their office.
 It doesn't get any easier than that.